Breathing the Fire:

 Thanks to the AP, The Daily Beast and TIME Magazine, I’ve been back to Iraq, Afghanistan and Pakistan multiple times, including embedding with U.S., Iraqi and Afghan forces.

 As for my health, I not only walk without a limp — I run.
-I spent many years sharing the lessons of recovery with troops, veterans and the public.
+I have spent many years sharing the lessons of recovery with troops, veterans and the public.
 What I tried to teach along the way is that when a “victim” overcomes their traumatic experience—learning from it, changing through it, and moving beyond it—they develop post-traumatic growth.
 And they become a survivor.

 “This story reminds us all that courage is often most evident after the battle, when the unwavering commitment of people to each other shows us what true heroes are.”— GEN. STANLEY McCHRYSTAL, RET.